 Another problem is Styrofoam.
 Extremely hard to recycle, Styrofoam disintegrates quickly becoming a toxin faster than most other plastics.
 It also is a major source of litter, because its light weight allows it to be blown far and wide by the wind.

 We are surrounded by plastics.
 A world with no plastics is virtually inconceivable.
-However there are things we can do.
-Individually we can find lots of ways to not use plastic; and in particular not use disposable plastic products whenever we can avoid them.
-As a community we should look very seriously at banning the worst products; beginning with plastic bags and styrofoam products.
+However, there are things we can do.
+Individually, we can find lots of ways to not use plastic; and in particular not use disposable plastic products whenever we can avoid them.
+As a community we can continue limiting the use of styrofoam products and plastic bags.

-Probably the most effective thing that could happen is that industry—the manufacturers of plastic products and packaging—be held accountable for the garbage they produce.
-Many products made from cheaper and plastic compounds (the 5s, 6s, 7s) could be made from the slightly more expensive plastics (1s, 2s, and 3s), thus improving recyclability.
+Industry-wide, manufacturers of plastic products and packaging need to be held accountable for the garbage they produce.
+Many products made from cheap, plastic compounds (the 5s, 6s, 7s) could be made from the slightly more expensive plastics (1s, 2s, and 3s), thus improving recyclability.
 In fact—do we really need 7 (or more) types of plastic?
-If there were fewer types, far more would be recycled as the sorting process becomes far easier.
+If there were fewer types, far more would be recycled as the sorting process would become easier.